top of page

 Copy of Mentorship of Movement PDF .jpg

-At Mechanics of Movement we assess lower limb function through 'RunScreen.'
+At Mechanics of Movement we assess lower limb function for complex lower limb problems.

 RunScreen: Lower Limb Capacity & Coordination Assessment.

 Calf, hip, knee or achilles pain keeps returning.
-Symptoms may be gone, but capacity hasn't been restored.
+Pain may or may not be present, but capacity hasn't been restored.

 Parent of uncoordinated child